Jonopoly/AnonyPy/README.md

 ### custom_queries
 **Note:** These queries run before anonymizing.

-Here you can run any query you wish. these would run before the anonymizing takes place.
-In the sample below i wanted to make sure certain users had a certain password.
+Here you can run any query.
+These will run before the anonymizing takes place.
+Below is an example of running a query before anonymizing.

 **sample**
 ```json